felipebita/credit_risk/README.md

 ![figure4](https://github.com/felipebita/credit_risk/assets/44379044/e0d1efbf-446b-49aa-9b01-ff28778d9eb5)

 **Figure 4.**  Bar plot showing the proportion of each loan intent.
 A) General proportion.
 B) Proportion in the default and not default loans.

+Continuing, the variable borrowers file (previous loan default) showed that most of the borrowers did not have defaults in their file (80%) and considering not default and default, the percentage of default in the file increased from 16% to 30% **(Figure 5)**.
+Finally, in respect to the loan grade variable, each class representativeness diminued as it goes from A to G (39% to 0.2%), and comparing not default and default loans, the classes A, B and C showed reductions in their proportions, while D, E, F and G showed increases **(Figure 6)**.
+Those results shows that there is a higher risk of default in loans made by people who live on rent or have the house mortgaged, that borrowed with the intent of debt consolidation or medical use, have defaults in their default file.
+Furthermore, the loan grade strategy that has been used in for grading the borrowers in fact represents the default loan risk.

 ![figure5](https://github.com/felipebita/credit_risk/assets/44379044/8c6e0cb5-c097-44e6-b77c-7f8fb0a654b8)